albertopatino/oracle_database_control_repo/README.md

 The deployment takes from 20 to 50 minutes.
 The actual speed depends on the speed of the CPU and the amount of memory available to the node.

-In the Puppet Enterprise console, you can see all the changes Puppet made.
+When it's done, you can see all the changes Puppet made using the Puppet Enterprise Console.
 Use the "Reports" menu and select the latest report from your Oracle node.
 Here you see all changes that Puppet made to the system to create the running Oracle 19 Database.

 ![](./see-changes.png)
 ![](how-to-automate-oracle-installations-and-management/see-changes.png)